BS in Theatre Arts –Playwriting & Directing

 Unleash Your Creativity and Tell Stories That Captivate with a BS in Theatre Arts – Playwriting and Directing

 As you pursue your bachelor’s degree in directing and playwriting, you will delve into the craft of creating engaging scripts and explore a variety of dramatic styles and genres.
 Under the mentorship of our accomplished faculty, you can develop your unique voice as a playwright.
-Not only that, but you’ll also study important aspects of directing – from collaborating with performers and design teams to mastering the art of turning an abstract concept into a thrilling stage performance.
-Furthermore, you’ll delve into topics that apply to both theatre and cinema, so you can see how these 2 art forms intertwine and develop skills that are relevant to both industries.
+Not only that, but you’ll also study important aspects of directing – from collaborating with performers and design teams to exploring the art of turning an abstract concept into a stage performance.
+Furthermore, you’ll explore topics that apply to both theatre and cinema, so you can see how these art forms intertwine and develop skills relevant to both industries.

 As a residential Liberty student, you’ll have ample opportunity to put your newly acquired skills into practice.
 Our world-class theatres and rehearsal spaces allow you to gain hands-on experience through workshops and productions.
 You’ll also collaborate extensively with our seasoned professors, who are dedicated to guiding and nurturing your theatrical skills.
-Upon completing your studies, you can be prepared to impact culture as you pursue an exciting career in theatre, film, television, or other related fields.
+As you complete your studies, you can prepare to impact culture as you pursue a career in theatre, film, television, or other related fields.

 What’s the difference between the BA and BS in Theatre Arts?